What are the “Hash Functions”?

 Hash functions constitute the backbone of the Proof of Work process.

-Without confirmation and production of hash transactions, the blockchain would not be tamper-proof and inalterable and it would not be possible to prove who owned which amount of Bitcoin at what time.
+Overall, without confirmation and production of the blockchain transactions hash functions, the technology would not be tamper-proof and inalterable and it would not be possible to prove who owned which amount of Bitcoin at what time.

 Based in Zug, the platform is fully compliant with all Swiss laws related to financial intermediaries, banking, anti-money laundering, and organized trading facilities.
 Among its core values, there are innovative solutions through blockchain technology, which ensures security and liquidity.